mitiga/log4shell-cloud-scanner/README.rst

     or using the web app:
         .. image:: images/webinteractsh.png

-2. Execute the main.py script with argument: '--dest-domain' and (optional)'--proxies'. examples:
+2. Execute the main.py script with argument:
+    * *'--dest-domain'* - for the server which will get the response from the vulnerable endpoint
+    * *'--cve-id'* - the CVE to check(CVE-2021-44228, CVE-2021-45046)
+    * (optional) *'--proxies'* - If you run the requests from a proxy server
+examples:
     .. code-block:: console
+        # Checking the oldest CVE(CVE-2021-44228)
         python3 main.py --dest-domain test.interactsh.com
+        # Checking with CVE-2021-45046
+        python3 main.py --dest-domain test.interactsh.com --cve-id=CVE-2021-45046
+        # Checking the oldest CVE(CVE-2021-44228), using proxies
         python3 main.py --dest-domain test2.interactsh.com --proxies http://127.0.0.1:8080 https://127.0.0.1:8080

 Finding Vulnerable Endpoints